 - Should not be able to be answered with a simple ‘yes’ or ‘no’ response.

 - Should define a subject, an intervention, and a measurable outcome, if related to an impact and intervention.

 How can I get involved?

 Whether you are a consumer or producer of research, we are interested in hearing your views.
 We are currently recruiting participants and/or organisations that are involved and/or work in sub-Saharan Africa to contribute their questions to our horizon scanning activity.
 Please note that you do not need to have an in-depth knowledge to participate.
 Rather we are keen to hear from anyone involved in the region, especially those organisations or individuals who are actively engaged with the agricultural sector.
-The deadline for submissions is the 31st of July 2019, and all submissions can be lodged here.
+All submissions can be lodged here.